Chia-Network/clvm_rs/docs/compressed-serialization.md

 bit traversal direction:                          <- x
 ```

-A 0 bit means follow the left sub-tree, a 1-bit means follow the right sub-tree.
+A `0` bit means follow the left sub-tree while a `1` bit means follow the right
-The last 1-bit is the terminator, and means we should pick the node at the
+sub-tree.
+The last 1-bit is the terminator, and means we should pick the node at
-current location in the tree.
+the current location in the tree.

 e.g. The reference `0b1011` means: